weakflipper/recbar-tournaments/weekly-tournament-format.md

 |65-128|32|
 |129-256|64|

 Finalists will be paired into four player groups.
 Each round will consist of 3 games.

+The seedings in each group will dictate which player chooses order.
+The player with the highest seed (listed at the top) will choose what position they want to go on the game, followed by the second player etc. The order of how the players finish on that game will be used for the choice order for the next game, etc.

 Same point system (7/5/3/1) for 4-player or (7/4/1) for 3-player will be used.\
 Top two players in each group advances to the next round.